 Geneva’s dirty, busy, tram ridden high-street reminds me of Manchester in a strange kind of way.
 But the old town is beautiful and charming, and the red light district dizzying and gritty, and a neon soaked reminder of Switzerland’s open sex laws, but also a great place for Thai food.

-We visited Geneva for the day recently and found a grey mono sky covering most of the mountains and descending at a rapid rate towards the cobbled paths of the old town.
-While we walked, it became apparent that this kind of weather does absolutely nothing for the city – not like those such as York in England and even Venice in Italy, whose streets find a new lease of life during darker times.
-No, the streets of Geneva lacked a certain vigour – the life seemed drained from them and the lake?
-A large pool of lifeless grey waters mimicking the sky above (though shades of its usual blue were there but they lacked vibrance).
-We were tired from a late night and an early morning and so headed to the old town to grab a coffee in one of the prettier cafes by the old carousel.
+Our my last visit to Geneva I found a grey mono sky covering most of the mountains and descending at a rapid rate towards the cobbled paths of the old town.
+While walking, it became apparent that this kind of weather does absolutely nothing for the city – not like places such as York and Venice, whose streets find a new lease of life during darker times.
+No, the streets of Geneva lacked a certain vigour.
+The life seemed drained from them and the lake?
+A large pool of lifeless grey waters mimicking the sky above (though shades of its usual blue were there … hidden).
+Tired from a late night and an early morning I headed to the old town to grab a coffee in one of the prettiest cafes by the old carousel.

 The cathedral sits at the highest point of the Old Town, it was built in the 12th century, and had various bits and pieces added later beginning in the 16th century.
 On a bluer day I would suggest climbing the 157 steps up the north tower to take in the incredible views of the city and the lake.

 The Maison Tavel or Tavel House is the oldest house in the city and dates back to the 12th century.
 In the 14th century, some of the walls were destroyed and led to the delightful castle-like restoration of high grey walls and a large round tower that can still be seen today.
 And though it was built and maintained by the Tavel family the house now belongs to the city of Geneva and currently houses a museum that explores the history of Geneva through a series of exhibits and installations.